-Before letting the students start on the computer, remind them of the advantages of Pair Programming - Student Video and asking their peers for help.
+Before letting the students start on the computer, remind them of the advantages of pair programming and asking their peers for help.
 Sit students in pairs and recommend they ask at least two peers for help before they come to a teacher.